 NOTE: essays must be written in English, as the housing portal does not accept non-English or accented characters.

 After applications for language houses close, the application essays are reviewed by Residence Life.
-Students who are accepted are guaranteed a bed in the language house but must still log into the housing portal during their time slot to select a bed and sign a contract.
+Students who are accepted are guaranteed a bed in the language house but must still log into the housing portal to sign a contract.
 Each house also has a list of alternates, who are ordered by the application reviewers.
 Alternates will be contacted by the residence life office as spaces open up.

 Language Scholars